Yautepec, Morelos: Fiestas, music, dance, handicrafts

 Carnival (Spanish: Carnaval) in Yautepec lasts four days: Friday, Saturday, Sunday, and Monday (in 2019, March 3–6).
 There are several parades, bands, chinelos (dancers), and of course food.

-Yautepec in popular culture
+In popular culture

 Movies

 Numerous national and international movies have been filmed in Yautepec.
-About 70 movies were filmed there during the Golden Age of Mexican cinema (1933-1964); Oacalco, Oaxtepec, and Cocoyoc were the most popular locations within the municipality.
+About 70 movies were filmed there during the Golden Age of Mexican cinema (1933–1964); Oacalco, Oaxtepec, and Cocoyoc were the most popular locations within the municipality.

 Scenes from The Magnificent Seven (1960), directed by John Sturges and starring Yul Brynner, Eli Wallach, Steve McQueen, Charles Bronson, Robert Vaughn, Brad Dexter, James Coburn, and Horst Buchholz were filmed in Oacalco.

-Parts of Under the Volcano (1984 film) (1984-1985), directed by John Huston and starring Albert Finney, Jacqueline Bisset, Anthony Andrews, and Katy Jurado, based on the 1947 novel by Malcolm Lowry were filmed in Oacalco.
+Parts of Under the Volcano (1984 film) (1984–1985), directed by John Huston and starring Albert Finney, Jacqueline Bisset, Anthony Andrews, and Katy Jurado, based on the 1947 novel by Malcolm Lowry were filmed in Oacalco.